Hiccup246/npm-expansions/README.md

 This project contains two applications, an npm-expansions JSON web server, and an nginx reverse proxy server.
 To develop this project first ensure you have the following programs installed:
 - A rust nightly build
 - Docker

-Then follow the steps below to begin developing
+Then follow the steps below:
 1. Navigate to the `npm-expansions` directory and start the web server with the command `DEV=true cargo run`
 2. Start docker and start the reverse proxy by navigating to the `nginx-reverse-proxy` directory and running the command `docker-compose up --build`